symptl/yelp-two-tower-recommender/README.md

 - Best FFNN with entity embeddings: **0.8716 validation RMSE** (384d embeddings, GELU activation)
 - Best Dot Product with entity embeddings: **0.8876 validation RMSE** (384d embeddings)

-This represents a meaningful improvement over the 0.9193 achieved without entity embeddings, demonstrating that per-entity biases capture information not present in text representations alone.
+This represents a meaningful improvement over the 0.9193 achieved without entity embeddings, demonstrating that per-entity biases capture some information that is not present in text representations alone.
+However, this effect is much smaller than the semantic interactions modeled with larger embedding dimensions.

 ---